 The Patient Protection and Affordable Care Act (ACA) imposes significant mandates on employers who already struggle to provide affordable healthcare benefits to their employees.
 A survey of building material dealers found that a majority are less likely to hire new employees as a direct result of the healthcare mandate.
-Unfortunately, the small business relief contained in the ACA is targeted to only the smallest of businesses, leaving out the majority of building material dealers.
-NLBMDA will work with the broader business community to identify and seek to repeal and/or reform the more onerous portions of the law.
-NLBMDA also supports efforts to repeal annual limits on flexible spending accounts (FSAs) and other valuable pre-tax saving options for employees.
+Unfortunately, the small business relief contained in the ACA is only targeted to the smallest of businesses, leaving out the majority of building material dealers.
+NLBMDA will work with the broader business community to repeal or reform the more onerous portions of the law.
+NLBMDA also supports efforts to repeal annual limits on flexible spending accounts (FSAs) and other valuable pre-tax savings options for employees.

-- NLBMDA remains concerned about the burden of meeting the requirements of the healthcare reform law and supports reforms to reduce its impact on employers' ability to provide required benefit levels to employees. - NLBMDA opposes the law's limits on flexible spending accounts (FSAs) and other pre-tax saving options for employees.
+• NLBMDA remains concerned about meeting the burdensome requirements of the Affordable Care Act and supports reforms that reduce its impact on employers' ability to provide required benefit levels to employees.